CS3300-FreeAccessMediaFetcher/FreeAccessMediaFetcher/README.md

   - **python3 app.py**
 - Open a web browser and navigate to **localhost:3000**

+## Basic Usage
+1. Enter the URL of the site you wish to scrape into the URL input field on the Home page.
+2. Select the type of data you would like to scrape and then click the "Search" button.
+The table on the right side of the page will be populated with all results that were found.
+3. Select the data you wish to download from the table of results and click the "Download" button above the table to download it to your local machine.

 ## Developer Documentation
 Free Access Media Fetcher is separated into three main components: **Web Scraper (Backend)**, **Web-Based UI (Frontend)**, and **Flask (API)**.